sfindeisen/fs-gal/README.md

 Include fs-gal.css, a recent jQuery and jQuery Mobile version and fs-gal.js on your webpage.
 Create objects (div, img, a, ...) with class 'fs-gal' and data-attribute 'data-url'.
 The data-attribute 'data-url' is used to identify the image to open in the full screen gallery whend clicked.
 Please note that this uri may not include spaces.
-When provided, the alt or title attribute is used to display the title of the image on the bottom of the gallery.
+When provided, the title attribute is used to display the title of the image on the bottom of the gallery.
 Somwhere between the body tags, include the following snippet:
 ```html
 <div class="fs-gal-view">